fidanf/vagrant-kafka/README.md

 You should be seeing the output of `vmstat` in the consumer console.

-When you are all done, kill the consumer by `ctl-C`.
+When you are all done, kill the consumer by `ctrl+c`.
 The producer will terminate by itself after 100 seconds.

 #### Offsets